pitg/common-grounds/guidelines.md

 6. Advertisements of sites are restricted to related content.
 Advertisements of groups is not allowed until sanctioned by the administrators.

 7. Begging for likes is strictly prohibited.

+8. Please refrain posting NSFW content to the community board to avoid being scolded by your bosses

+### Advertising
+You may only advertise tech related events, websites, etc. Any other advertisements will be removed on sight.

 ### Hacking
 All hacking topics are welcome except for blackhat related activities.